Salmon Sushi Bake Recipe

 Make the rice

-While the salmon cooks, prep the rice.
+While the salmon cooks, prep and cook the sushi rice.
 Be sure to rinse the rice to remove any excess starch.
 Add the rinsed rice and water to a saucepan, and bring the water to a boil.
 Once you see bubbles reach the surface, turn the heat to low, cover, and cook for 15 minutes, or until all the water has absorbed.
 Remove the rice from the heat.
 Skip this step if you are using cooked, leftover rice.
 In a medium-sized bowl, mix the vinegar, sugar, and salt together, then add the cooked rice and furikake, and combine.

 Assemble the sushi bake